Tuesday, February 16, 2021

 But Rockhill was more than 20 miles north of Robertsdale and the coal mines on Broadtop Mountain.
 If one of the EBT's fleet of 2-8-2 steamers needed repairs, it made sense to have a small service facility available at the southern end of the line.
 The board and batten engine house was built around 1875, at the same time that the EBT was building the Robertsdale depot and company store.

-There are very few photos of the engine house when it was still standing, so I turned to the FEBT Company Store for a set of drawings based on field notes from William J. Karl made in 1973 when the building was still standing.
+There are very few photos of the engine house when it was still standing, but I was blessed with a set of drawings based on field notes made in 1973 when the building was still standing.
 The set of 7 drawings was a godsend.
 They were extremely well detailed, and included the floor plan, wall plans, the site plan and roof plan, front and rear elevations,side elevations, main door and vent stack detail.
 And best of all, they were drawn in HO scale!
 This vastly simplified construction of the model.
 After cutting out and assembling the walls, I was able to set my model directly on the plan, as seen here:

 Since the engine house was built before the EBT bought its fleet of modern 2-8-2 locomotives, the tolerances between the engine and doors were extremely tight.
 Being able to set the building on the floor plan helped keep the tracks within the proper clearances.